-- Statewide MCA-II for grades 3-8 in math and reading; grades 5 and 8 in science - NWEA for grades 1-8 - SOPA (Student Oral Proficiency Assessment) for grades K, 2, and 4 - OPI (Oral Proficiency Interview) for grades 6 and 8 - Youth Chinese Test (YCT) Assessment of student Chinese reading comprehension and writing, grades 4-8 - Hanyu Shuiping Kaoshi (HSK) for grades 7 and 8
+- Statewide MCA-II for grades 3-8 in math and reading; grades 5 and 8 in science - NWEA for grades 1-8 - SOPA (Student Oral Proficiency Assessment) for grades K, 2, and 5-8 - Youth Chinese Test (YCT) Assessment of student Chinese reading comprehension and writing, grades 4-8

-The MCA, NWEA, SOPA, OPI, and YCT data, along with historical SOPA and YCT results, are organized according to the requirements of Yinghua's charter contract with Friends of Education on the following pages.
-The newly administered HSK test results are also included below.
+Results for MCA, NWEA, SOPA, and YCT assessments follow.
+The MCA and NWEA data are organized according to what is required in Yinghua's charter contract with Friends of Education.
+School Culture goals from the charter contract are also included.